IntersectMBO/cardano-node/doc/reference/simple-scripts.md

 + RequireTimeBefore: has a slot number X.

-  This expression evaluates to `true` if (and only if) the upper bound of the transaction validity interval is a slot number Y, and X <= Y.
+  This expression evaluates to `true` if (and only if) the upper bound of the transaction validity interval is a slot number Y, and Y < X.

   This condition guarantees that the actual slot number in which the transaction is included is (strictly) less than slot number X.